-- Chapter 15 describes the implementation of narrowing based on the unification and variant facilities introduced in the previous Chapters 13 and 14. - Chapter 16 introduces satisfiability modulo theories (SMT) and describes the connection of Maude to SMT solvers like CVC4 and Yices2. - Chapter 17 presents the reflective capabilities of the Maude system.
+- Chapter 14 introduces the concept of variants, and then explains its use in the get variants command and its application in variant-based equational order-sorted unification. - Chapter 15 describes the implementation of narrowing based on the unification and variant facilities introduced in the previous Chapters 13 and 14. - Chapter 16 introduces satisfiability modulo theories (SMT) and describes the connection of Maude to SMT solvers like CVC4 and Yices2. - Chapter 17 presents the reflective capabilities of the Maude system.
 The concept of reflection is introduced, and the effective way of supporting metalevel computation is discussed.
 The predefined module META-LEVEL and its submodules are presented, with special emphasis on the descent functions provided.
 The chapter ends with an introduction to the notion of internal strategies. - Chapter 18 explains the way of using the facilities provided by the modules META-LEVEL, STD-STREAM, and LEXICAL for the construction of user interfaces and metalanguage applications. - Chapter 19 introduces meta-interpreters.
 Each meta-interpreter is an external object that is an independent Maude interpreter, complete with module and view databases, and able to send and receive messages.
 Together with standard streams, meta-interpreters can be used to develop execution environments. - Chapter 20 discusses debugging and troubleshooting, considering the different debugging facilities provided: tracing, term coloring, the debugger, and the profiler.
-A number of traps and known problems are also commented.

-Appendix A gives a complete list of the commands available in Maude.

-Appendix B includes the grammar of Maude.
+A number of traps and known problems are also commented. - Chapter 21 describes the support for the generation of LATEX code from the interaction with the interpreter. - Appendix A gives a complete list of the commands available in Maude. - Appendix B includes the grammar of Maude.